synesthesiam/voice2json/docs/formats.md

 ---

-## eSpeak Phoneme Maps
+## Phoneme Maps

-Each profile contains an `espeak_phonemes.txt` file that contains a mapping from the phonemes present in the profile's [pronunciation dictionaries](#pronunciations-dictionaries) and the phonemes that [eSpeak](https://github.com/espeak-ng/espeak-ng) itself uses to pronounce words.
+Each profile contains one or more text files that contains a mapping from the phonemes present in the profile's [pronunciation dictionaries](#pronunciations-dictionaries) to either [eSpeak](https://github.com/espeak-ng/espeak-ng) (`espeak_phonemes.txt`) or [MaryTTS](http://mary.dfki.de/) (`marytts_phonemes.txt`).
 The format is simple:

 ```
-P1 E1
+S1 D1
-P2 E2
+S2 D2
 ...
 ```

-where `P1` is a dictionary phoneme and `E1` is an eSpeak phoneme.
+where `S1` is a source dictionary phoneme and `D1` is a destination eSpeak/MaryTTS phoneme.
 These mappings are produced manually, and may not be perfect.
-The goal is to help users [hear how the speech recognizer is expecting a word to be pronounced](commands.md#pronounce-word).
+The goal is to help users [hear how the speech recognizer is expecting a word to be pronounced](commands.md#pronounce-word) and to control how [words are spoken](commands.md#speak-sentence).